Self-Hosting Tesseral

 supports running multiple Projects at once.
 Every Tesseral Project has a Vault,

-and each of these Vaults (collectively referred to as vaults
+and each of these Vaults (collectively referred to as vaults in this article)

 must point at the same reverse proxy.